Summer EBT in Oklahoma

 What is Hunger Free Oklahoma doing?

-To address Oklahoma’s participation in Summer EBT for 2025, Hunger Free Oklahoma (HFO) will advocate for statewide Summer EBT coverage in 2025.
-HFO has been invited to participate in several media coverage opportunities about this topic, including:
+To address Oklahoma’s participation in Summer EBT for 2026, HFO will continue to advocate for statewide Summer EBT coverage in 2026.

 Will this affect Summer Meals programs?